Tuesday, 23 January 2024

-'I love this when it's cold; it's got amazing flavours which wake up the body & it's so easy to digest!'
+'I love this; it's got amazing flavours & is so easy to digest!'
 Taster

-The thick rich soup has good strong flavours and creamy, non-dairy textures.
-With plenty of fresh ginger and chilli, the soup invigorates.
+non-dairy textures.
+With plenty of fresh ginger and chilli, the soup warms and invigorates internally.

-Several steps are required to get to the finished product but they're simple and can be completed in two stages.
+There are several steps to complete to get to the finished product but they're straightforward and well worth it.
+They can be completed in two stages.

-Three non-standard ingredients are needed.
-One - dried shiitake mushrooms (expensive but keep forever) - requires a trip to Chinatown.
-The other two - tinned bamboo shoots and tofu - are available in major supermarkets and health food shops .
-The dried/tinned products keep well and will add unusual savoury undertones and textures in other dishes.
-See Chinese Ingredients to Spice Up Your Cooking.
+Three ingredients are needed which may involve some shopping.
+Two - dried shiitake mushrooms (expensive but keep forever) and fresh preserrvative-free tofu - requires a trip to Chinatown.
+Tinned bamboo shoots are available in major supermarkets incuding M&S. See Chinese Ingredients to Spice Up Your Cooking.

-The soup doesn't freeze well but is so tasty it will go within 3 days.
-Leftovers can be served over hot rice, alongside veg.
+The soup does not freeze well but is so tasty it will go fast.

 Serves: 8-12; recipe halves nicely